opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Expose in the Xsheet/Timeline at least one drawing of the level containing the mouth shapes set.

-    2. Select the cell of the column/layer where you want the lip sync to start, and using the right click menu choose the **Apply Lip Sync Data to Column** option.
+    2. Select the cell of the column/layer where you want the lip sync to start, and using the right click menu choose the **Apply Lip Sync Data to Column** option or from Xsheet  →  **Apply Lip Sync Data to Column**.

     3. A dialog opens letting you choose which level drawings to assign to each phoneme.